Freedom for Others and God

 Now that you have reinforced your freedom, you have another, probably more difficult, question to answer.
 Do you accept freedom for others and God?
 Do you accept that people and God are free to act however they want?

-Of course, there are clear examples and great reasons to limit other’s freedom that will be discussed later.
-For now, entertain the thought that you may be actually or mentally denying freedom to others and even God.
+Of course, there are clear examples and great reasons to limit others' freedom, which is discussed in other blogs.
+For now, entertain the thought that you may be denying the reality that others and, of course, God, are free.

 Are People Free to Be Themselves?